Cheryl Ford

 Cheryl Ford (born June 6, 1981) is an American former professional basketball player.
 As a member of the Detroit Shock, she won the WNBA championship three times.

-Personal life
+Early life and education

 Cheryl Ford is the daughter of Bonita Ford and former NBA player Karl Malone.
-She has a twin brother named Daryl and a half brother who was a former NFL offensive tackle Demetress Bell.
+She has a twin brother named Daryl and a half brother, former NFL offensive tackle Demetress Bell.
+Malone's paternity was established as the result of a drawn-out paternity suit.

-High school

 Ford played for Summerfield High School in Summerfield, Louisiana, where she was named a WBCA All-American.
 She participated in the 1999 WBCA High School All-America Game, where she scored two points.

 College career

 Ford was a standout collegiate player at Louisiana Tech University.
 In 2003, she was named to the Associated Press' All-America Honorable Mention team.
 She was also named the Western Athletic Conference "Player of the Year" in 2002 and 2003.